devgioele/az-function-nodejs-poc/README.md

 Make only one instance of a function possible at the same time, such that multiple long tasks can not be started.

+## Notes

+### HttpTrigger

+The `authLevel` property determines what keys, if any, need to be present on the request in order to invoke the function.

+* **anonymous**: No API key is required
+* **function**: (default) A function-specific API key is required.
+Does not change between deployments and can be renewed.
+* **admin**: The master key is required

+See [the documentation](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.functions.annotation.httptrigger.authlevel?view=azure-java-stable) for further details.